DFIRKuiper/Kuiper/.github/CONTRIBUTING.md

 Parser  | Request Link
 ------- | ------
 XML		| None
+USB Devices | the following line has lot of registry keys related to USB devices, [here](http://erikmusick.com/removable-media-in-the-registry/)

 If you want a specific parser to be added to the list, please send an issues -> Parser request template, and it will be added here